Dominican nationality law: Dual nationality

+Commonwealth citizenship

+Dominican citizens are also Commonwealth citizens by default as well.

 History

 Colonial Spain and France (1493–1653)

 In the autumn of 1493, Spaniards landed on Dominica.
 Despite attempts to enslave the Kalinago, or Carib, people they encountered there, the native inhabitants' resistance resulted in little attempt by Spain to establish settlements on the island.
 From the time Europeans encountered the island it was primarily used by them as a waystation for collecting supplies, like lumber and water.
 As Spanish influence waned in the mid-sixteenth century, Dutch, English and French traders began interacting with the indigenous population.
-In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII of France's chief minister, Cardinal Richelieu to colonise the Lesser Antilles.
+In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII's chief minister, Cardinal Richelieu to colonise the Lesser Antilles.
 In 1627 a royal patent was issued by Charles I of England to James Hay, 1st Earl of Carlisle granting rights over Dominica and other islands situated between 10° and 20° north latitude, creating a competing claim.
 From the 1690s, French settlements were created in Dominica to harvest lumber.
 Slavery in the French colonies was regulated by the Code Noir.
 In 1742 the Governor of Martinique sent a commander to Dominica to establish a formal system of government.
 A prison was built, a militia was organized, and a civil infrastructure which included a judge and a notary, as well as officials, was established.
 The rival claims were finally settled between 1759 and 1761 in a series of conflicts, when Britain acquired the island from France during the Seven Years' War.
 British sovereignty was established with the signing of the Treaty of Paris in 1763.